kkang7/CDSeq/CDSeq_011/README.txt

 P.S.
 I will try to find a windows machine to compile and upload the compiled file later.

-PPS: I have compiled the c++ function on Windows machine. so there should be no problem with Windows users now.
+P.P.S: I have compiled the c++ function on Windows machine. so there should be no problem with Windows users now.